cksystemsteaching/selfie/README.md

 Binary notation uses base 2 since it supports just 2 characters per digit or in fact bit, that is, `0` and `1`.
 The beauty of hexadecimal numbers is that each hexadecimal digit corresponds to exactly 4 bits called a *nibble* hence our spacing!
 Here, `0001` stands for the `1` in `0x15C`, `0101` for the `5`, and `1100` for the `C`.
 In analogy to hexadecimal and decimal notation, each digit or bit of a binary number represents 2-times more value than the bit to its immediate right.
 Thus `1100`, for example, is a shortcut for ((**1** * 2 + **1**) * 2 + **0**) * 2 + **0** which evaluates to 12 represented by `C`.

+> Hexadecimal numbers need exactly 4-times fewer digits than binary numbers

-In sum, *conversion* between hexadecimal and binary numbers is easy, which is one of the two reasons as to why hexadecimal notation is popular in computer science.
-The other is that hexadecimal notation is 4-times more *compact* than binary notation.
-Mathematically speaking, hexadecimal is popular because (base) 16 is a power of (base) 2, namely, 2 to the power of (factor) 4.
-In contrast, using decimal notation to represent binary numbers is cumbersome because (base) 10 is not a power of 2.
+In sum, *conversion* between hexadecimal and binary numbers is easy, which is one of the reasons as to why hexadecimal notation is popular in computer science.
+Another reason is that hexadecimal notation is significantly more *compact* than binary notation, exactly 4-times more compact to be precise.
+Mathematically speaking, hexadecimal is popular because base 16 is a power of base 2 (convertibility), namely, 2 to the power of factor 4 (compactness).

+In contrast, using decimal notation to represent binary numbers is cumbersome because base 10 is not a power of base 2.
 When dealing with computers, binary encoding is the reason why we are often confronted with powers of 2 such as 2, 4, 8, 16, 32, 64, 128, 256, 512, and so on, in contrast to powers of 10 such as 10, 100, 1000, et cetera.
 The information chapter has more on that!

-Before we move on, let us have a quick look at the binary code `0x006282B3` of the above machine instruction spelled out in binary:
+Before we move on, let us have a quick look at the binary code `0x006282B3` of the above machine instruction spelled out in a sequence of bits:

 ```
 0000 0000 0110 0010 1000 0010 1011 0011
 ```

 What you see here is what the processor sees when executing `add t0,t0,t1`.
+It sees just these bits and nothing else.
+If you change a single bit, the machine will do something else.
+Why are machine instructions encoded like that?
+Time and space!
+We need to encode machine instructions in as few bits as possible to save space (memory) and the processor needs to decode those bits again as fast as possible to save time.
+There is more on that in the machine chapter.

-We have reached the bottom of the ocean.
+So, it feels like we have reached the bottom of the ocean, right?
 Well, we could look at how the processor circuits work but computer scientists generally look up from the level of bits rather than down.
 We have come down here all the way from C\* code.
-Going back up takes us from machine code in binary and hexadecimal to assembly code and finally C\* code.
+Going back up takes us from machine code in binary and hexadecimal notation to assembly code and finally C\* code.
 Each level is an *abstraction* of the levels below.

 TODO: abstraction and top-down versus bottom-up.